Law of the People's Republic of China: Criminal Procedure Law

-Administrative law and Administrative Procedure Law
+Administrative law

 The State Council is authorized to promulgate administrative regulations, on social and economic sectors and affairs consistent with the laws adopted by the NPC and its Standing Committee.
 These laws include environmental protection law, regulations on taxation and customs, product quality law, and so on.
 In these areas, the central government and its organs are superior to other parties, such as enterprises and individuals, for they exercise the power of regulation.
 Since the early 2000s, environmental lawsuits have been available in China.
 2014 amendments to China's Environmental Protection Law permit public interest environmental litigation, including with non-governmental organizations as proper plaintiffs.

-The Administrative Procedure Law of the People's Republic of China (1989) allows legal persons to bring legal challenges against administrative actions.
-The types of administrative actions that can be challenged must be "concrete actions", which include: administrative punishments (such as detentions and fines), administrative coercive measures, interference with the operations of enterprises, refusal to take action or perform an obligation, unlawful demands for performance of duties, and violations of rights of the person or property rights.
-The review of state action is carried out in the local people's court.
-Court review of agency action is not permitted for state action involving national defense or foreign affairs.
-Moreover, the court cannot review administrative legislation.

-As a matter of fact, although administrative litigation involving governments is on the rise due to citizens using legal measures to protect their property from government violation, it is still quite difficult for the court to give fair judgements or efficient execution, as the court's judges are appointed by the CCP and finance comes from the government.